AlmaCookBook/AlmaCookBook.github.io/docs/recipes/tensorflow-gpu.md

 mamba install conda-forge::tensorflow-gpu
 ```

-### Check you have the versions of python and TensorFlow you think you have
+### Check that the required versions of python and TensorFlow were correctly installed
 ```shell
 which python
 python --version